About the course

 - 12 Pedagogy for Learning (PfL) days when you will learn about teaching your subject.
 These will take place mainly at the University of Cumbria Lancaster Campus and are spread over the year.

-- Additional training days delivered throughout the course delivered by experienced professionals, the majority of whom are outstanding practitioners in our alliance schools and colleges.
+- A block of training days before the start of each placement and once a week during the first term, delivered by experienced professionals, the majority of whom are outstanding practitioners in our alliance schools and colleges.

 - Two modules connected to the PGCE that are assessed by the submission of four written assignments, spread throughout the year, on teaching and learning in your subject and wider educational issues.

-Training days, other than PfL days, will be delivered at either of the two main campuses in Preston or at alliance providers in the area.
+Training days, other than PfL days, will be delivered either at your principal campus, or at alliance providers in that area.

-Firstly, you will have two written tasks to complete, thirty minutes per task.
-One, based upon the importance of managing behaviour both in the classroom and around school, you will have chance to prepare in advance.
-The other is a subject knowledge audit, questions on your chosen subject area.
+- Written tasks.
+The first is based upon the importance of managing behaviour; you will have chance to prepare this in advance.
+The other is a subject knowledge audit, i.e., questions on your chosen subject area.

 How school placements work